12 Ugly Truths Middle-Class Americans Need To Know About Retiring

 You May Live Longer

 Stats reveal that older Americans are living longer.
-Life expectancy is increasing and accounts for 18% of the population.
+Life expectancy is increasing, and the population accounts for 18% of the total.
 There are about 62 million adults aged 65 and older in the U.S., and this number is expected to quadruple by 2054.

-More retirees are not ready to face the fact that they might live longer than their parents, as this means they’ll need to have more retirement savings to cater for the extended retirement years.
+More retirees aren’t ready to face the fact that they might live longer than their parents, as this means they’ll need more retirement savings to cover extended retirement years.

 You Can’t Skip End-of-Life Planning

 These are some of the harshest realities that retirees must confront.
-Understanding these truths can help you better plan your retirement, know what to expect, reduce stress levels, and find a renewed sense of purpose and fulfillment in retirement.
+Understanding these truths can help you better plan your retirement, know what to expect, reduce stress, and find a renewed sense of purpose and fulfillment.